williamtroup/JsonTree.js/README.md

 - 📱 Fully styled in CSS/SASS, fully responsive, and compatible with the Bootstrap library!
 - 🌈 Full CSS theme support (using :root variables), with dark and light themes.
 - 🔍 20 types supported by default (such as Object, Array, primitive types, and even Sets and Maps).
-- 🔣 Support to show the data types, array/object counts, comas, and opening symbols!
+- 🔣 Support to show the data types, array/object counts, comas, and opening/closing symbols!
 - ☑️ Fully configurable per DOM element!
 - 📂 Close/Open all nodes.
 - 🚀 Clickable values via custom triggers!
 - ⭐ Custom value rendering.
-- 📃 Array paging support (show array objects on different pages)!
+- 📃 Array paging, with configuration column count support (show array objects on different pages)!
 - 💧 Drag & Drop JSON files support!
 - 📋 Copy to clipboard (all JSON, or just the current page).
 - ✏️ Full editing support (double click a value, property, index, or anywhere for everything).